AnonGuy/structure/docs/README.md

         models.py
         views.py
 ```
-In order to be able to modify and update my database, I did some research into [the Django documentation](https://github.com/AnonGuy/structure/blob/master/docs/README.md#django-documentation-database-fields) on it's builtin ORM.
+In order to be able to modify and update my database, I did some research into [the Django documentation](https://github.com/AnonGuy/structure/blob/master/docs/README.md#django-documentation-database-fields) on its builtin ORM.
-Though I will be implementing my own custom ORM for this project, I have decided to use the builtin ORM until the next iteration of development.
+Though I initially decided to create my own ORM for this project, I have made the decision to use Django's builtin ORM to save time on the project. <br>
+If I had more time to enhance this project, I would have written a custom ORM for this purpose.

+I described the following database models below:

 ```python
 """Define database models for use in the PostgreSQL server."""